public-data-and-ai-csm/Public-DataAI-Assets/docs/WatsonGeneral.md

 From translating documents, apps, and websites to creating multilingual chatbots, what will you build?
 Instantly translate your content into multiple languages.
 Add on to your base translation model via corpus customization; which allows you to create your own translation models which account for regional or industry-specific terms.

 ### References for Further Reading
-- [Watson Translator Landing Page]() - our landing page with Watson Translator specific links to more general information, best practices, and technical details about the service.
+- [Watson Language Translator Landing Page](https://public-data-and-ai-csm.github.io/Public-DataAI-Assets/Watson_Translation.html) - our landing page with Watson Language Translator specific links to more general information, best practices, and technical details about the service.

 ## Watson Natural Language Understanding (NLU)
 The Natural Language Understanding (NLU) service allows you to analyze text to extract meta-data from supplied content such as concepts, entities, keywords, categories, sentiment, emotion, relations, and semantic roles.
 It also has the capability to be used in conjunction with custom annotation models developed using Watson Knowledge Studio, enabling you to identify industry/domain specific entities and relations in unstructured text.